iSAQB Glossary of Software Architecture Terminology

 It’s helpful to distinguish between:

-- runtime quality attributes (which can be observed at execution time of the system),
+• runtime quality attributes (which can be observed at execution time of the system),

-- non-runtime quality attributes_ (which cannot be observed as the system executes) and
+• non-runtime quality attributes_ (which cannot be observed as the system executes) and

-- business quality attributes (cost, schedule, marketability, appropriateness for organization)
+• business quality attributes (cost, schedule, marketability, appropriateness for organization)

-Quality characteristic
+Quality Characteristic

 synonym: quality attribute.

-Quality requirement
+Quality Model

 Characteristic or attribute of a component of a system.
 Examples include runtime performance, safety, security, reliability or maintainability.
 See also software quality.

-Quality tree
+Quality Tree

 (syn: quality attribute utility tree).
 A hierarchical model to describe product quality: The root “quality” is hierarchically refined in areas or topics, which itself are refined again.
-Quality scenarios form the leaves of these tree.
+Quality scenarios form the leaves of this tree.

-- Standards for product quality, like [ISO 25010](#term-iso-25010, propose generic quality trees.
+• Standards for product quality, like ISO 25010, propose generic quality trees.

-- The quality of a specific system can be described by a specific quality tree (see the example below).
+• The quality of a specific system can be described by a specific quality tree (see the example below).

-Quantitative evaluation
+Quantitative Evaluation

 (syn: quantative analysis): Measure or count values of software artifacts, e.g. coupling, cyclomatic complexity, size, test coverage.
 Metrics like these can help to identify critical parts or elements of systems.